guardian/support-dotcom-components/README.md

 ### Project structure

-This repo consists of 3 packages, managed by [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).
-The three packages are:
+This repo consists of 4 packages, managed by [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/).
+The 4 packages are:

 - server
 - modules
 - shared
+- cdk

 `server` is an express app that runs on `node`.
 All the code inside this package **must** be suitable for running on `node`.

 `modules` is a set of react components that are bundled into `js` modules by `rollup` and rendered on dotcom.
 All the code inside this package **must** be suitable for running in a browser.

 `shared` is a npm package containing shared code for `server` and `modules`.
 All the code inside this package **must** be platform agnostic.

+`cdk` is a package that uses `aws-cdk` + `@guardian/cdk` to generate the cloudformation for the project.

 `server` and `modules` both have a dependency on `shared`.
 To avoid having to manually build `shared` we make use of [typescript project references](https://www.typescriptlang.org/docs/handbook/project-references.html).
 This means when we e.g use typescript to build the `server` project it will automatically rebuild `shared` if it needs to.